-Best caffeine eye cream
+11 best caffeine eye creams to start your day with a jolt

 L’Oreal Paris Dermo-Expertise Eye Defense Eye Cream

-This name-brand eye cream helps moisturize skin around the eyes with hyaluronic acid while reducing dark circles with caffeine.
-Users appreciate the cooling sensation and extra thick consistency as an under-eye moisturizer.
+This name-brand eye cream moisturizes the skin around the eyes with hyaluronic acid.
+It also reduces dark circles with caffeine.
+Users appreciate the cooling sensation and extra-thick consistency as an under-eye moisturizer.

 Sold by Amazon